Nick Senzel Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks sixth in the league.
+- The Rangers pitching staff ranks seventh in MLB with a collective 9.4 strikeouts per nine innings.

-- The Rangers have a 3.46 team ERA that ranks sixth among all league pitching staffs.
+- The Rangers' 3.59 team ERA ranks eighth among all MLB pitching staffs.

-- Rangers pitchers combine to allow the third-fewest home runs in baseball (17 total, 0.8 per game).
+- The Rangers allow the second-fewest home runs in baseball (17 total, 0.7 per game).

-- Perez (3-1 with a 3.38 ERA and 19 strikeouts in 21 1/3 innings pitched) gets the start for the Rangers, his fifth of the season.
+- Gray (1-1 with a 3.72 ERA and 15 strikeouts in 19 1/3 innings pitched) makes the start for the Rangers, his fifth of the season.

-- His last appearance was on Wednesday against the Kansas City Royals, when the lefty tossed 5 2/3 innings, surrendering three earned runs while giving up eight hits.
+- His last appearance was on Saturday against the Oakland Athletics, when the righty threw 5 1/3 innings, surrendering three earned runs while giving up five hits.

-- In four games this season, the 32-year-old has amassed a 3.38 ERA and 8 strikeouts per nine innings, while allowing a batting average of .302 to opposing hitters.
+- In four games this season, the 31-year-old has a 3.72 ERA and 7 strikeouts per nine innings, while allowing a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.